Wondering how Scary Test Track is and whether or not it’s a good ride for your crew? This quick guide will tell you everything you need to know.

 Make no mistake in thinking that this coaster is strictly for the car enthusiasts.
 Anyone who loves thrills and fun roller coasters will appreciate the theme and enjoy the overall ride.

 Some people think that Rock ‘n’ Roller Coaster at Hollywood Studios (another ride that can be scary for some) is the fastest roller coaster on property, hurling your vehicle from 0 to 57 mph in 2.8 seconds.
-While it has the fastest take-off for sure, Test Track is the real coaster with the highest speed on property, racing at 65 mph.
+While Rock ‘n’ Roller Coaster has the fastest take-off for sure, Test Track is actually achieves the highest speed on property, racing at 65 mph.

 The 65 mph speeds occur during the speed trial of Test Track, which is at the very end of the ride.
 Your sim car will go through what you think will be a “crash test”, when in reality hidden doors open to the outside and send your car speeding into the speed trial.